overhangio/tutor/docs/tutorials/edx-platform.rst

     tutor images build openedx-dev

-Then, whenever you run ``tutor dev start``, the "lms" and "cms" container should automatically hot-reload your changes.
+Then, whenever you run ``tutor dev start``, the "lms" and "cms" containers should automatically hot-reload your changes.

 To push your changes in production, you should do the same with ``tutor local`` and the "openedx" image::